saul/fsharp-type-safety-talk/slides.md

 --

 .error[
 `error FS0043: The type 'MyLittleType' does not have 'null' as a proper value` ]

+.important[
+`null` is not a proper value for F# types (not just records) ]

 ---